dtrudel17/Data550_FinalProject/README.md

 ## Building The Report

-Run "make" to execute all rules necessary below to build the report.
+MacOS: run "make report_m"" if using a Mac machine.
+Windows: run "make report_w" if using a Windows machine

+## Other Makefile Rules

 Install Necessary Packages: make install

-Build the report: make Final_Project.html
+Build the report on your local machine outside of a container: make Final_Project.html

 Create the output of table1: make Output/table_1.rds